jddixon/magicsack/ghpDoc/index.md

 ### show

 `show` must be followed by one or more globs.
-Any file whose name or path matches the pattern(s) will be displayed.
+The contens of any file whose name or path matches the pattern(s) will be displayed.
+In other words, this information will be sent to `stdout`, which may of course be directed to a file.

 ### drop

-The `drop` command deletes any items matching the file name patter(s) following from the store.
+The `drop` command deletes any items matching the file name pattern(s) following from the store.
 This action is irrevocable.

 ### addPeer